TUDelft-books/FAIR4TU_Submission_Help/book/intro.md

     }
 </style>

 Welcome to this learning resource on submitting your research data to 4TU.ResearchData.
-Proper data submission ensures that your work remains accessible, reusable, and properly credited, in line with FAIR principles.
+Proper data submission ensures that your work remains accessible, reusable, and citeable, in line with [FAIR](https://book.the-turing-way.org/reproducible-research/rdm/rdm-fair) principles.

 This guide will walk you through the key steps of preparing, uploading, and publishing your dataset in our repository.
 By following these best practices, you’ll enhance the visibility and impact of your research while meeting funder and journal requirements.